Primary

 Position yourself on the GHD with your knees on the pad and ankles secured.
 Keep your body in a straight line from knees to head and lower forward by extending at your knees only—do not bend at your hips.
 Use your hamstrings and glutes to curl back up.

-Also targets: Hamstrings, , Calves
+Also targets: Hamstrings, Back, Calves

-Want Glute Ham Raise in your program?
+See where Glute Ham Raise fits in your weekly plan

 Position yourself on the GHD machine with knees on the pad.